-Real Estate, Chiropractic Care, Insurance, Finance, Business, Information Technology, Automotive, DIY, Pet Blogs
+Real Estate, Mortgage, Home Improvement, Finance, Estate Planning, Business, Information Technology, Chiropractic Care, Insurance, Information Technology, Automotive, DIY, Pet Blogs, SEO, Digital Marketing, Dental

-Real Estate, Technology, Running, Pets, Running, Martial Arts, History, Teaching
+Real Estate, Technology, Finance, Running, Pets, Running, Martial Arts, History, Teaching

 Graduated with a dual major in Journalism and History.
 Many extra-curricular activities including student newspaper and student yearbook.
 Worked full-time and also had a part-time position at a local radio station.